DarkKnight2000/CodeGen/README.txt

 * evalExpr function also takes a boolean parameter.
 This boolean can be set to true, if we want the pointer to the value of the expression being evaluated( in case of static_dispatch where we need pointers to the actual expressions )
 , or it can be false if we just need the value( in case of plus we just need values of both operands to add them ).

+* Lets call Int, String, Bool as basic types as they dont need separate declarations in IR.

+* We have taken care that for non-basic types, the instruction with pointer to pointer( which is essentially a reference to the object ) is just before instruction containing pointer of that variable.
+This property is used in handling static_dispatch to get the pointer to pointer.

 * We also keep a HashMap(attrNumMap) from attr.name to the offset we need for gettting the pointer from getelementptr.
-This can be used to write the cast method.
+This can be used to write the cast method where we store values of inherited attributes from child pointer in parent pointer ( which is passed as argument )

 * In the cast method, we pass a parent class pointer in which we store the result of casting.
 We loop over attributes of parent/ancestor class, get the respective offset for getelementptr and store the value in the parent class.